-1. CONTROL DOOR? a.
+Administrative Checklist 1.
+CONTROL DOOR?
+Yes No a.
 Are doors locked at night?
-Yes No Who has keys and how are they controlled? c.
+Who has keys and how are they controlled? c.
 What non- employees (vendors, etc.) have access to the facility?
 2. LIGHTING a.
 Is yard lit?
-Yes___No : 25% 50%75% 100% Approximate % of yard lit Approximate % of buses lit: 25% 50%75%100% b.
-Are the number of lights sufficient for drivers' safety in dark?
-Yes No Yes No c.
+Yes__No Approximate % of yard lit : 25% 50%75% 100% 25% 50%75%100% Approximate % of buses lit: Yes No b.
+Are the number of lights sufficient for drivers' safety in dark? c.
 Are they automatically turned on at night?
-3. LOCK DOWN OF FACILITY a.
-Does management have a plan for lock down in an emergency?
-Yes No b.
+Yes No 3.
+LOCK DOWN OF FACILITY Yes No Does management have a plan for lock down in an emergency? b.
 Who is responsible for ensuring everything is locked at end of day?
-Yes c.
-Is there a list of what persons have keys to the office?
-No d.
+Yes No c.
+Is there a list of what persons have keys to the office? d.
 Are locks re-keyed after an employee is terminated?
-Yes No 4.
-ACCESS TO BUILDING a.
+Yes No ACCESS TO BUILDING a.
 Is access to building by key/access card/button control?
-Key Card Button b.
-Who is responsible for distribution/control of keys? c.
-What method is used to keep track of same? (log, memory, etc.) d.
-What non-Employees (vendors, etc.) have access to building?
-5. EMPLOYEE IDENTIFICATION Yes No a.
+Key Card Button Who is responsible for distribution/control of keys?
+What method is used to keep track of same? (log, memory, etc.) What non-Employees (vendors, etc.) have access to building?
+5. EMPLOYEE IDENTIFICATION Yes a.
 Are employees issued photo ID tags?
-Yes No b.
-Are ID's collected from persons leaving company? c.
+No b.
+Are ID's collected from persons leaving company?
+Yes No c.
 Are they changed periodically, or dated with an expiration?
-Yes No 6.
-COMPUTER SECURITY Yes No a.
-Do they have key locks for entry into hard drives? b.
-Are passwords used for access?
-Yes No c.
-Has management been instructed to be aware of activity Yes No a.
-Do drivers have their own keys to their buses all the time (take home)?
+No Yes 6.
+COMPUTER SECURITY Do they have key locks for entry into hard drives?
+Yes No